googleapis/google-cloud-ruby/grafeas/AUTHENTICATION.md

 Google Cloud requires a **Project ID** and **Service Account Credentials** to connect to the APIs.
-You will use the **Project ID** and **JSON key file** to connect to most services with grafeas-client.
+You will use the **Project ID** and **JSON key file** to connect to most services with grafeas.

 If you are not running this client within [Google Cloud Platform environments](#google-cloud-platform-environments), you need a Google